mhamze737/ios101-project1-wordle-starter/README.md

 Describe any challenges encountered while building the app.
 I had no challenges in building the app.
-The challenge I am currently encountering is pushing the repo onto github.
+The challenge I am currently encountering is pushing all the content onto github
 ## License

     Copyright [yyyy] [name of copyright owner]